Virginia Beach DUI Defense Attorney for Drunk Driving Charges

 Types of DUI Charges You May Encounter in Virginia

-What is a field sobriety test?
-As a mechanism for a police officer to test a driver’s sobriety, these tests may include the walk and turn test, one leg stand test, or the horizontal gaze nystagmus test.
-While these should be given in supplement to breath or blood tests, they can be used as evidence in a DUI case.
+Field sobriety tests are used by police officers to assess a driver’s sobriety.
+These tests may include the walk and turn test, one leg stand test, or the horizontal gaze nystagmus test.
+While these tests should accompany breath or blood tests, they can be used as evidence in a DUI case.

 If you want to learn more about these topics, you can find more information here:

-Understanding Virginia DUI Laws and the Legal Process
+Understanding Virginia DUI Laws & the Legal Process

 Being charged with a DUI in Virginia can be overwhelming, especially if it’s your first offense.
 Understanding the legal process can help you prepare for what’s ahead.